Wisdom of the greats: Inspirational quotes from your favorite film directors

 “To recognize yourself in a character onscreen, and to connect with them, you gotta recognize their flaws; they gotta feel like a real person.” – Ryan Coogler

 Tap into the flaws in yourself and in your characters to make them seem real.
+Put yourself into the characters of the script and let your thoughts and emotions flow, allowing you to influence artists and bring out the best in them.

 “The great thing about the business is how Darwinian it is.
 We have to swim or die – if you are found wanting over a period of time, you’ve either got to change what you’re doing or find something else to do.” – Steven Soderbergh